-We evaluate our method on four simulated domains using the Mujoco physics engine [35].
+We evaluate our method on four simulated domains using the Mujoco physics engine [33].
 To our knowledge, there's no prior work on designing meta-IRL or one-shot imitation learning methods for complex domains with high-dimensional continuous state-action spaces with unstructured demonstrations.
 Hence, we also designed the following variants of existing state-of-the-art (one-shot) imitation learning and IRL methods so that they can be used as fair comparisons to our method:

-- AIRL: The original AIRL algorithm without incorporating latent context variables, trained across all demonstrations. - Meta-Imitation Learning with Latent Context Variables (Meta-IL): As in [26], we use the inference model $q{\psi}(m|\tau)$ to infer the context of a new task from a single demonstrated trajectory, denoted as \hat{m} , and then train the conditional imitation policy $\pi{\omega}(a|s,\hat{m})$ using the same demonstration.
-This approach also resembles [6]. - Meta-InfoGAIL: Similar to the method above, except that an additional discriminator D(s, a) is introduced to distinguish between expert and sample trajectories, and trained along with the conditional policy using InfoGAIL [21] objective.
+- AIRL: The original AIRL algorithm without incorporating latent context variables, trained across all demonstrations. - Meta-Imitation Learning with Latent Context Variables (Meta-IL): As in [25], we use the inference model $q{\psi}(m|\tau)$ to infer the context of a new task from a single demonstrated trajectory, denoted as \hat{m} , and then train the conditional imitation policy $\pi{\omega}(a|s, \hat{m})$ using the same demonstration.
+This approach also resembles [6]. - Meta-InfoGAIL: Similar to the method above, except that an additional discriminator D(s, a) is introduced to distinguish between expert and sample trajectories, and trained along with the conditional policy using InfoGAIL [20] objective.

-We use trust region policy optimization (TRPO) [33] as our policy optimization algorithm across all methods.
+We use trust region policy optimization (TRPO) [31] as our policy optimization algorithm across all methods.
 We collect demonstrations by training experts with TRPO using ground truth reward.
 However, the ground truth reward is not available to imitation learning and IRL algorithms.
-We provide full hyperparameters, architecture information, data efficiency, and experimental setup details in Appendix F. We also include ablation studies on sensitivity of the latent dimensions, importance of the mutual information objective and the performance on stochastic environments in Appendix E. Full video results are on the anonymous supplementary website2 and our code is open-sourced on GitHub3.
+We provide full hyperparameters, architecture information, and experimental setup details in Appendix D. Full video results are on the anonymous supplementary website2.